meet08062000/meetshah-blog/content/about.md

 showWordCount: false
 ---

 Hi, I am a software engineer who is passionate about subjects like spirituality, psychology, religion.
-This website is like my personal diary where I write my own opinions on topics spiritual, religious and philosophical topic.
+This website is like my personal diary where I write my own opinions on spiritual, psychological, religious and philosophical topics.